sauntimo/mapp3d/README.md

-heroku-node
+mapp3d
 ===========

-Code for the tutorial by @sevilayha: Deploying Node Apps to Heroku
+code for the mapp3d website currently at http://mapp3d.heroku.com